esaracin/Pyshell/README.md

 		of consecutive pipes.

-	*: Denotes that the specified control character has yet to be fully implemented into the current version of Pyshell
+	*: Denotes that the specified control character has yet to be fully implemented into the current version of Pyshell.

 	** Changing directories through the use of the 'cd' command is, similarly, yet to be implemented.